 But, to the slaveholders this was an abomination of the worst kind.
 "To declaim against slavery and slave-holders, in the hearing of the multitude of negroes, they pervert the most proper reasonings to improper purposes, ... this is certainly a most dangerous endeavor and behavior of totally imprudent conduct."
 Of this, the Emancipators were continually accused, and their "perversion of their discourses for the negroes" was laid as a peculiar evil.

-Mentored by Cater Tarrant, in 1806, Elijah Davidson warmly espouses the cause of the Emancipationists, and, with his father-in-law Elder John Murphy, in 1808, they declared non-fellowship with their church, because it tolerated slavery and joined the Licking- Locust Association, Friends of Humanity movement, where Elijah was ordained to preach.
+Mentored by Rev. Carter Tarrant, in 1806, Elijah Davidson warmly espouses the cause of the Emancipation, and, with his father-in-law Elder/Rev. John Murphy, in 1808, declared non-fellowship with their church, because it tolerated slavery and joined with the Licking- Locust Association, Friends of Humanity movement, where Elijah was ordained to preach.

-This must have been difficult because Elijah’s father, Reverend Alexander Davidson and his older brothers, owned slaves.
+This must have been very difficult because Elijah’s father, Reverend Alexander Davidson and his older brothers, owned slaves.
+Not only that, he left the very congregation his father started in 1798.
 Elijah’s abolitionist views came about partly because of his adopting the "New Light Religion" and its so-called “heretical views” of free-will over the Baptist’s traditional views of predestination.
 These “New Lights” would later join with Barton Stone and Philip Mulkey to become the Christian Church or churches of Christ, the first completely American indigenous religious movement.

 The advocates for slavery who oppose the Emancipators with such arguments as: "What can a few individuals do in this business?
 The Government has sanctioned the holding of slaves; and unless they interpose their influence, nothing effectual can be done towards setting them free."